rorywalsh/cabbage3docs/docs/customUIs.md

 1. ## **Custom Widget Classes**

-    Create new widget classes and add them to Cabbage.
+    Create a new widget class and add it to Cabbage.
 This approach allows you to develop custom widgets while retaining the convenience of the editing tools available in the Cabbage VS Code extension.
 To achieve this, follow these steps:

 * **Steps to Create a New Widget Class**:

-    * **Create a New Widget Class**(): Use an existing widget class as a template.
-Below are key members you’ll need to define:
+    * **Create a New Widget Class**(): Use the commannd pallete to 'Create new custom widget'.
+You'll need to creater a custom widget folder first if you haven't already done so.
+When you create this folder, teh extension will copy thre required files to it.
+All custom widget classes should go into this folder's widgets sub-folder so the extension can find it.
+The name of the file you choose will also be the class name.
+By convention, Cabbage classes are upper CamelCase, while the widget types are lower camelCase.
+For your widget to be recognised by the Cabbage vs-code extension, and in particular the property panel, you must define the following class members:

         * **`this.props`**:
             This JSON object contains properties accessible through the UI element inspectors in VS Code.
 Any property defined here can also be queried and modified using the Cabbage get and set opcodes in Csound.
 At a minimum, this must include:
             * An 'id' property